chrisryda/adblock25/README.md

 Generate the CA certificate by [running adblock25](#running-adblock25).

-It needs only run for a couple of seconds, and once you see `HTTP(S) proxy listening at *:<port>` you can shut it down.
+It only needs to run for a couple of seconds, and once you see `HTTP(S) proxy listening at *:<port>` you can shut it down.

 The certificate, called `mitmproxy-ca-cert.pem`, is now located in `~/.mitmproxy`.